About COVID-19 Federal Funding

 - The 38 metropolitan cities in Massachusetts received a combined $1.6 billion in CLFRF funding.
 Metropolitan cities must apply to the federal government for these funds.

 - The 313 nonentitlement units of government (NEUs) in Massachusetts received a combined $385 million in CLFRF funding.
 NEUs must request these funds from the Commonwealth.
 The Commonwealth receives these funds from the federal government and passes them on to municipalities as requested, but the Commonwealth has no control over the allocation amounts, eligible uses, or other requirements of these funds.
+This funding is being distributed in two tranches: the first half of the funds, or $192.5 million, were distributed to NEUs in July and August 2021, and the second half will be distributed in 2022.

 - Counties: ARPA allocates CLFRF funding to all counties.
 In Massachusetts, however, many counties have been abolished and no longer have functioning local governments.